Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/README.md

 self.dll = cdll.LoadLibrary(".\TLPM_64.dll")
 ```

-This line will look for the DLL file in the ... folders:
+This line will look for the DLL file in the system folders:

 ```
 self.dll = cdll.LoadLibrary("TLPM_64.dll")